filecoin-project/specs/expected-consensus.md

 ### Selecting between TipSets with equal weight

-When selecting between TipSets of equal weight, a miner chooses the one with the smallest min ticket (by bytewise comparison).
+When selecting between TipSets of equal weight, a miner chooses the one with the smallest min ticket.

 In the case where two TipSets of equal weight have the same min ticket, the miner will compare the next smallest ticket (and select the TipSet with the next smaller ticket).
 This continues until one TipSet is selected.